SonyCSLParis/audioic/README.md

 ### Using the AudioIC programmatically
-The demo notebook demonstrates how to use the library programmatically to calculate and visualize the IC of audio files.
-To use the demo, ensure you have installed the package with the `demo` extras.
-Open the [`demo.ipynb`](./demo.ipynb) file in Jupyter Notebook or JupyterLab and follow the instructions provided.
+The [`demo.ipynb`](./demo.ipynb) notebook demonstrates how to use the library programmatically to calculate and visualize the IC of audio files.

 ## Citation
 If you use this project in your research, please cite the following paper: